AlexsLemonade/scpca-downstream-analyses/README.md

 project_metadata="project-metadata/your-project-metadata.TSV"
 ```

-### How to run the optional genes of interest analysis pipeline
+## Running the optional genes of interest analysis pipeline

 There is an optional genes of interest analysis pipeline in the `optional-goi-analysis` subdirectory of this repository.